Stevanovich Institute Graduate Fellow 2017-18 and Ph.D. Candidate in History

 Meekyung studied pre-modern Islamic art, to which she also brought an interest in late medieval and early modern European scientific images.
 Her dissertation, "Geometric Medicine: aniconism and Arab painting," expanded the history of Islamic art by interrogating the role of diagrams and aniconic schema in medieval manuscript culture.
 Her research encompassed patrimonial claims to classical learning, theorizations of the ideal human body, and the appropriate means of obtaining and transmitting knowledge.
 Furthermore, the rapid spread of diagrammatic forms in the Arabic-speaking world had far-ranging implications for medieval arts of the book.
 Ornament and design served an epistemological function as artists translated the heuristics of logic, rhetoric, and mathematic proofs into visual demonstrations by means of geometry.

-Professor in Comparative Human Development
+Professor of Comparative Human Development

 Assistant Professor of English, University of California, Los Angeles